-- Provides grants to community coalitions to strengthen the infrastructure among local partners to create and sustain a reduction in local youth substance use. - Has two goals: (1) To establish and strengthen collaboration among communities, public, and private non-profit agencies, as well as federal, state, local, and tribal governments; and (2) to reduce substance misuse among youth by addressing the risk and protective factors at the community level. - Recipients need to meet the statutory eligibility requirements as outlined in the DFC Act, including partnering with 12 sectors (see ONDCP section for required sectors). - Grants are for \$125,000 for up to 5 years.
+- Provides grants to community coalitions to strengthen the infrastructure among local partners to create and sustain a reduction in local youth substance use. - Has two goals: (1) To establish and strengthen collaboration among communities, public, and private non-profit agencies, as well as federal, state, local, and tribal governments; and (2) to reduce substance misuse among youth by addressing the risk and protective factors at the community level. - Promotes a comprehensive approach to alcohol prevention, including individual, interpersonal, organizational, and community-wide strategies to prevent underage drinking. - Funds recipients that meet the statutory eligibility requirements as outlined in the DFC Act, including partnering with 12 sectors (see ONDCP section for required sectors). - Provides grants of \$125,000 for up to 5 years.
 Recipients can apply for another 5 years of funding, for a total of 10 years of funding at the community level.